How to identify Diablo 2 items so you can keep the good stuff in Resurrected

 How to identify Diablo 2 items

 These Scrolls of Identity are fairly common drops and and if you weren't using them because you didn't know what they were, you've probably got a few lying around.
 Even if you haven't, it won't take long to pick a few up.
-You can also buy them from Akara in the Rogue Camp if you get back with things you want to identify.
-However, more economically, at least as far as space goes, are the Tome of Identity she also sells.
-These hold three scrolls but only takes up two slots, letting you carry more for less.
+You can also buy them from Akara in the Rogue Camp if you get back with items you want to identify.
+However, a more economic option, at least as far as space goes, are the Tome of Identity items she also sells.
+These hold three scrolls but only take up two slots, letting you carry more for less.

 It's also worth noting that once you've finished Act 1 you'll have Deckard Cain back at the Rogue Camp who can identify things for you.
 That doesn't mean you can forget about Scrolls or Tomes of Identity completely though, as they are still very useful out in the field to help you decide what to use, throw or save.